Naive Feature Selection: a Nearly Tight Convex Relaxation for Sparse Naive Bayes: Naive Feature Selection

-\paragraph{Primalization.} Next we focus on recovering a primal feasible (sub-optimal) point $(\tpsub,\tmsub)$ from the dual bound obtained before.
+Next we recover a primal feasible (sub-optimal) point $(\tpsub,\tmsub)$ from the dual bound obtained before.
 Assume that $\alphao$ is optimal for the dual problem \eqref{eq:ub}.
 We sort the vector $h(\alphao)$ and find the indices corresponding to the top $k$ entries.
 Denote the complement of this set of indices by $\mathcal{I}$.
 These indices are then the candidates for which $\tp_i = \tm_i$ for $i \in \mathcal{I}$ in the primal problem to eliminate the cardinality constraint.
 Hence we are left with solving

 or, equivalently

 For given $\kappa \in [0,1]$, and $f \in \reals_{++}^m$, we have

 with optimal point given by $u^\ast = (\kappa/(\ones^\top f))f$.
 Applying this to problem \eqref{eq:prml-dual-chnge}, we obtain that the optimal value of $s$ is given by